Mariupol: Monuments

 A large statue commemorating the liberation of Donbass dominates the square on Nakhimov Avenue.
 The eternal flame burns before the monument to the victims of Nazism.
 A monument to the victims of Stalinism was erected on Theatre Square, as well as a large cross in 2008 at the main cemetery, in memory of the victims of the great famine of the 1920s following dekulakisation.
 A large stone with a commemorative plaque, in an alley off Lenin Avenue, commemorates the victims of Chernobyl.

 There are also monuments to Makar Maza, Hryhoriy Yuriyovych Horban, K.P.
 Apatov, and Tolya Balabukha, to seamen–commandos, to pilots V.G.
 Semenyshyn and N.E.
 Lavytsky, and to soldiers of the Soviet 9th Aviation Division.
-The artists V. Konstantynov and L. Kuzminkov are the sculptors of some of the monuments, including the monument to Metropolitan Ignatiy, the founder of Mariupol, (1715–1786, canonized in 1998 by the Orthodox Church) recently erected near St. Nicholas Cathedral.
+The artists V. Konstantynov and L. Kuzminkov are the sculptors of some of the monuments, including the monument to Metropolitan Ignatiy, the founder of Mariupol, (1715–1786, canonized in 1998 by the Orthodox Church) erected near St. Nicholas Cathedral.